-2018 has been a very full year and I realize that I have not written a blog post lately.
+It has been a busy year.
 Summer and fall were quite busy and I am looking forward to some hybrination time this winter.
-As the weather changes, I have been working with my stuidents on digging up roots.
+As the weather changes, I have been working with my students on digging up roots.
 Digging roots is probably one of my favorite herbalist activities.

 Roots provide deep medicine and I always find that they are a reminder of the need for deep reflection.
 They beckon me to go under, to take time out, to see what has not been seen or is not obvious.
 As I prepare root medicine, I see the medicine that will be there as cold and flu season unfurls, that will comfort myself and others through the winter months.

 One of my favorite root medicines is Elecampane (Inula helenium).
-Elecampany is a plant in the Asteracea family.
-In the summer you can see it standing tall with several yellow aster, sunflowers perched on her sturdy tall stem.
-One common name for this plant is elfdock, referring to it’s large leaves.
+Elecampane is a plant in the Asteraceae family.
+In the summer you can see it standing tall with several yellow asters, sunflowers perched on her sturdy tall stem.
+One common name for this plant is elf dock, referring to its large leaves.

 Making an oxymel of the root is one of my favorite ways to prepare this root for medicine.